 Thereafter, the Crusaders “fell manfully upon the enemies of the Cross like strong athletes of the Lord,” writes Gui: “The armed Saracens, stationed mounted on the shore, disputed the land with us…maintaining a dense fire of javelins and arrows against our men.
 And yet our men… pushed on and set foot on the land despite the Saracens.”
 The more the Muslims gave way, the more the Christians advanced onto dry ground.
 Before long, horses had been ferried over and mounted, leading to heavy, splashy cavalry charges, all under the cover of missile fire from the Christian fleet.
 Terrified by such daring, the Muslims tucked tail and ran.

 Rather than falling back on and holding Damietta, Emir Fahreddin entirely fled the scene.
-On seeing this ignominious retreat, and not wanting to face, in the words of Muslim chroniclers, “the fury of the Christians,” the garrison in Damietta, followed by its entire citizenry, fled the city under the cover of night in great disorder and panic—“barefoot and unclad, hungry and thirsty, in poverty and disarray, women and children”—though not before cutting the throats or “dashing out the brains” of most of their Christian prisoners, many of whom were captured during the Fifth Crusade.
+On seeing this ignominious retreat, and not wanting to face, in the words of Muslim chroniclers, “the fury of the Christians,” the garrison in Damietta, followed by its entire citizenry, fled the city under the cover of night in great disorder and panic—“barefoot and unclad, hungry and thirsty, in poverty and disarray, women and children”—though not before cutting the throats or “dashing out the brains” of most of their Christian prisoners.

 As these accounts make clear, thirteenth century Europeans were not oblivious to the fact that all of the Near East and North Africa—not just Jerusalem—were originally part of Christendom.
 This comes out especially in the Crusaders’ talk concerning Egypt.
 For example, the foundation charter for the re-consecration of this church-turned-mosque-turned-church again, dated November 1249, makes the following assertions: “after this country [Egypt] is liberated from the hands of the infidels” and “when this land is liberated.”
 Similarly, Guillaume de Sonnac, the Grand Master of the Templars, wrote about how “the Lord King plans…to return the entire country [of Egypt] to Christian worship.”

 Lofty aspirations to be sure.
-At any rate, it was an amazing start to the Seventh Crusade.
+At any rate, it was an amazing start to an otherwise tragic crusade.

-This article was abstracted from Raymond Ibrahim’s new book, Defenders of the West: The Christian Heroes Who Stood Against Islam (which includes a chapter on Louis IX, or Saint Louis).
+This article was excerpted from chapter 5 of Raymond Ibrahim’s book, Defenders of the West: The Christian Heroes Who Stood Against Islam.